Generative AI Tech Stack: All You Need to Know

 Docker simplifies deployment by containerizing generative AI applications.
 It encapsulates models and dependencies into portable containers.
 Thus, you get consistency across different environments, deployment, and scaling processes.

-Kubernetes rules the world of containerized applications, including in the AI software stack deployed via Docker.
+Kubernetes rules the world of containerized applications, including RBAC Kubernetes and the AI software stack deployed via Docker.
 It automates deployment, scaling, and management across clusters of hosts, and helps handle production workloads reliably.

 Feel free to save the cheat sheet of the generative AI tech stack described above for later use.